 Courses & Requirements

-Courses required for the Ph.D. degree in Neuroscience include: Molecular and Cellular Neuroscience (NBIO 722), Systems and Transitional Neuroscience (NBIO 723), Communicating Scientific Results (NBIO 850), Statistics for Lab Scientists (BBSP 610) and Neuroscience Seminar Series (NBIO 893).
-Students are also required to choose and complete two electives most relevant to their thesis work.
+Courses required for the Ph.D. degree in Neuroscience include: Molecular and Cellular Neuroscience (NBIO 722), Systems and Translational Neuroscience (NBIO 723), Communicating Scientific Results (NBIO 850), Statistics for Lab Scientists (BBSP 710), Neuroscience Seminar Series (NBIO 893), and a Refresher Course on Responsible Conduct of Research (CBPH 895) (Fall of 4th year, typically 6 total Fridays 2-3:30PM).
+Students are also required to choose and complete two electives most beneficial to their thesis work.
 The Courses menu lists descriptions of these core courses of the Neuroscience Curriculum, as well as popular elective topics taken by students.
-Additional elective courses in Biochemistry, Statistics, Molecular Biology, Physiology, etc., are available to compensate specific deficiencies or enhance training.
+Additional elective courses in Biochemistry, Statistics, Molecular Biology, Cell Biology, Physiology, etc., are available to compensate specific deficiencies or enhance training.
 It is the current philosophy of the Curriculum faculty that students should receive a broad exposure to as many aspects of Neuroscience as reasonable, from molecules and genetics, through systems, behavior and human diseases of the nervous system.

-First year students (BBSP) planning to join Neuroscience typically enroll in NBIO 722 and 723.
-Also in year one, students take formal instruction in statistics and scientific ethics.
+First year students (BBSP) planning to join Neuroscience almost always enroll in NBIO 722 and 723.
+Also in year one, students take formal instruction through BBSP in statistics and scientific ethics, including responsible conduct of research and rigor and reproducibility.
 Occasionally, BBSP students take courses in cell biology, genetics, or pharmacology and decide to enroll in Neuroscience.
 In this case students are still required to take NBIO 722 and 723 in year two of the program.
-Elective requirements are waved for these students.
+Elective requirements are waived one-to-one for these students.
 MD/ PhD students joining NBIO will take NBIO 722 and 723 when they begin PhD work after the 2nd year of medical school.
-Elective requirements are waived for MD/PhD students.
+Elective requirements only are waived for MD/PhD students.

 NBIO 722/723 Molecular & Cellular Neuroscience & Systems and Translational Neuroscience